FusionAuth/fusionauth-site/site/_posts/2021-04-23-currentdesk-fusionauth.md

 **Dan:** How do you run FusionAuth (Kubernetes, standalone tomcat server, behind a proxy, etc)?

 **Brittany:** We host FusionAuth in EC2 using Docker with an RDS database.
 It's accessed via an application load balancer.

+> FusionAuth has been essential in providing a unified approach to restricting our frontend, service layer, and data access layer.

 **Dan:** Any general feedback/areas to improve?